ITISFoundation/osparc-simcore/README.md

 ##### Setup for **windows**

-In windows, this project also works under [WSL] (windows subsystem for linux).
-Recommended setups t
+In windows, it works under [WSL] (windows subsystem for linux).
+Some details on the setup:

 - [Install](https://chocolatey.org/docs/installation) [chocolatey] package manager
   - ``choco install docker-for-windows``